vovkos/jancy/doc/internal/Required IDE Modifications.rst

 Big change in lexer generator.
 I kept thinking on how to improve automaton functions without compromising the functionality they provide.
 I feel the concept of automaton functions -- a built-in Ragel/Lex/Flex -- is great, but it's a bit hard to wrap your head around it -- how to invoke automatons, return values from automatons, relations between automatons and recognizers etc. The solution I finally settled on kicks major ass::

-		jnc.RegExState state; // may be re-used in a loop, upon receiving the next chunk over IO stream, etc regex switch (state, string)
+		jnc.RegexState state; // may be re-used in a loop, upon receiving the next chunk over IO stream, etc reswitch (state, string)
 		{
 		case r"foo\s+\d+": // raw literal to prevent escape expansion as regex-es use different rules
 			// OK to fall-through to next case, just like in a regular switch